 Warren's CREEPY #69 (Feb'75),

-...the last one released about 2 years earlier.
+...the last one released a few months earlier.
 At 24 pages, it was also the longest one yet, almost double the length of the Gilberton version.

 By the way, it's a good thing I had found scans of the original art awhile back.
 The printing on the actual comic was SO bad, that the "reverse" lettering on page 1 of this story was UNREADABLE.
 But by combining parts of the other scan, I was able to "fix" it, decades after-the-fact.

 ENJOY!
 Or, at least...
 ENDURE!!
 (Heh heh heh...)

 MARVEL CLASSICS COMICS 28

 cover by Gene Colan & Tom Palmer (Marvel / [May] 1977)

 Adaptation & Layouts by Don McGregor / Art by RUDY MESINA / Page 1